apache/cloudstack-kubernetes-provider/README.md

 To deploy the ccm in the cluster see [deployment.yaml](/deployment.yaml) and configure your cloudstack and api server connection.
 See the comments.

+### Protocols

+This CCM supports TCP, UDP and [TCP-Proxy](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) LoadBalancer deployments.

+For UDP and Proxy Protocol support, CloudStack 4.6 or later is required.

+Since kube-proxy does not support the Proxy Protocol or UDP, you should connect this directly to containers, for example by deploying a DaemonSet and setting `hostNetwork: true`.

+See [service.yaml](/service.yaml) for an example Service deployment and part of a suitable configuration for an ingress controller.

 ### Development

 Make sure your apiserver is running locally and keep your cloudstack config ready: